tellform/tellform/README.md

 DSN_KEY=yourPrivateRavenKey
 ```

 Side note: ___Currently we are using Raven and Sentry [https://www.getsentry.com](https://www.getsentry.com) for error logging.
 To use it you must provide a valid private DSN key in your .env file and a public DSN key in app/views/layout.index.html___

 Edit the `env` config in gruntfile.js to make sure your .env file is being used.
 If you don't include this your app won't run

-To run development version:
+To run the development version:

 Set ```NODE_ENV=development``` in .env file
 ```$ grunt```

-To run production version:
+To run the production version:

 Set ```NODE_ENV=production``` in .env file
 ```$ grunt```

 Your application should run on port 3000 or the port you specified in your .env file, so in your browser just go to [http://localhost:3000](http://localhost:3000)

-##Deploying with Docker
+## Deploying with Docker

 To deploy with docker, first install docker [https://docs.docker.com/engine/installation/](here).